Briefing document

 • Qualifying bonus payments of up to £3,600 per employee per annum are exempt from income tax, though both employee and employer national insurance contributions must still be paid, as must the apprenticeship levy where applicable.

 • The income tax exemption is only available provided all eligible employees receive a bonus from their employer, including ‘excluded participators’ who must be excluded from benefiting from the trust for CGT relief to be available.
-Employees can be excluded from receiving bonuses if they are new joiners with less than 12 months’ service or in certain circumstances where an employee has committed gross misconduct or is summarily dismissed before the bonus is paid.
-It is also possible (but not required) to exclude directors.
+There are exceptions for new joiners and leavers who were summarily dismissed or had committed gross misconduct.
+Directors can be excluded, though this is not required.

 • Either all employees must receive the same amount of bonus or, where the bonus amount varies, it must only do so based on (i) remuneration; (ii) length of service and/or (iii) hours worked.
 Exemption is denied if the effect of the variation is to confer relief wholly or mainly on directors, the highest earners or people employed in specific parts of the business or undertaking certain kinds of activities.